Naming a child on a Title II application establishes a protective filing for the child.

 EXCEPTION: If the NH's spouse, former spouse, widow(er), or any other applicant who files a

-Title II application on behalf of his or her child with the NH also states that he
+Title II application on behalf of their child with the NH also states that they think

-or she thinks the NH may have a child in another household, but has no information
+the NH may have a child in another household, but has no information about that child,

 per GN 01010.140A.2.